jsb1138/loopline-todo-app-fullstack/README.md

 ## To Do App - Fullstack Version

-This version makes use of an Rest API built on a Go backend which employs an AWS Aurora PostgreSQL instance.
+This version makes use of a Rest API built on a Go backend which employs an AWS Aurora PostgreSQL instance.

 To run the app, clone the repo, install dependencies and then run the development server: